Ware & Kay Solicitors Ltd ('Ware & Kay')

 If you would like to exercise any of the above rights please contact us at any time.
 Contact details can be found below.

-If you wish to raise a complaint on how we have handled your personal data, you can contact our Client Services Director on or write to him using the address provided at the end of this Policy who will investigate the matter.
+If you wish to raise a complaint on how we have handled your personal data, you can contact our Client Services Director on email@example.com or write to her using the address provided at the end of this Policy who will investigate the matter.

 If you are not satisfied with our response or believe we are processing your personal data not in accordance with the law you can complain to the Information Commissioner's Office (ICO).